ryanwilsond/belte/docs/Current/LowLevelFeatures.md

 If multiple handlers have the same priority (such as the default 0), they will run in an undetermined order among themselves, but will still order correctly relative to higher/lower priority handlers.

-The priority number must be an `int32` literal.
+The priority number must fit within an `int32` literal.